Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 test.rb:1:in `/': divided by 0 (ZeroDivisionError)
 ```

-which is an error that will crash a program.
+Which is an error that will crash a program.
 The `rescue` block prevents a crash by running its code (in this case, just printing a message) instead of exiting the application.

 This gets to why using different exception classes is important and why the ability to create custom exception classes is super functional.
 With `rescue`, different exceptions can be handled differently.
 For example, the above code causes `ZeroDivisionError` which you might want to trigger a certain message as opposed to a `NameError` which will trigger something else.